Case Scenarios

 The researcher understands that the exploratory nature of this project will require an interactive environment from which results can be rapidly generated and saved/discarded when need be.
 Previously, a number of challenges would get in the way of this workflow:

-They remember previously experimenting with Julia while before it was stable, and decide to give it a second go.
+They remember previously experimenting with Julia before it was considered stable, and decide to give it a second go.
 Installation proved to be very simple with the juliaup tool, and they proceed to read up on the basics from the Julia manual.
 The first step, upon loading the Julia REPL, is to add the DrWatson package to better track the project.
 With DrWatson and the built-in package manager, the researcher can geneate reproducible code for simulations, plotting, and data preparation.

-file that utilizes Julia's built-in package manager to point to these files in a persistent and reproducible manner every time when the project needs to be shared with others on their own machines.
+At the same time, the researcher isolates the APCs via a microfluidic cell-sorting device.
+The patient's cells are encapsulated into individual droplets from which single-cell profiling can occur via Droplet-Sequencing (Drop-seq).
+The resulting data is stored in .h5 files on the lab's shared drive.
+The researcher generates an Artifacts.toml file that utilizes Julia's built-in Artifact system to point to these files in a persistent and reproducible manner every time the project needs to be shared with others on their own machines.
 The researcher makes quick work of loading the data into Julia with the HDF5 package, and applies a number of steps with DataFrames, TidierData, and Chain to transform, normalize, and filter the data.
-Finally, principle component analysis (PCA) with SingleCellProjections is conducted, visualized with a plotting package such as Makie or PlotlyJS.
+Finally, principle component analysis (PCA) with SingleCellProjections is conducted, visualized with the help of the Makie plotting package.

-The whole project is saved by DrWatson and shared with the P.I. for further discussion.
+The whole project is saved by DrWatson and shared with the P. I. for further discussion.
 PCA analysis leads them to focus on a narrow subset of APCs with elevated peptide expression levels which will be followed up in subsequent studies.
-The researcher prepares a more digestible format of the results as a Pluto notebook to share with colleagues the more pertinent observations, and finally a more formal research report is written with Weave.
+The researcher prepares a more digestible format of the results as a Pluto notebook to share with colleagues the more pertinent observations, and finally a more formal research report with Julia code included is written with Weave.
 The lab is impressed with what was achieved with Julia, with many remarking how effortless it seemed to achieve excellent performance with such a high-level language.

 Education

 A new teacher was recently hired to teach a biostatistics course for first-year students at the University of Concordia.
 This will be a new offering at the university, thus they have been given free reign to design their own course plan.
-They are most interested in engaging students with a fun practical component, including assignments that are trivial to set up, easy for students to learn, and that draw from real-world examples.
+They are most interested in engaging students with a fun, practical component, including assignments that are trivial to set up, easy for students to learn, and that draw from real-world examples.
 They look for inspiration from similar courses, and finds that many are aiming to develop a strong foundation in statistical programming for handling data analysis, hypothesis testing, and other tasks.

 A number of these courses teach R or Python3, which have been entrenched in statistics for a number of years.
 They also appear to be popular with new programmers due to being high-level and easy to learn.
 However, the new teacher encounters a number of issues that raise concern:

-- R is designed specifically for statistical computing, with concepts not found in other, more general languages (S3/S4 class system, factors,...) which could confuse students with previous programming knowledge or those wishing to learn more common computer science concepts
+• R is designed specifically for statistical computing, with concepts not found in other, more general languages (S3/S4 class system, factors, ...) which could confuse students with previous programming knowledge or those wishing to learn more common computer science concepts

 The first objective is to create a presentation format with good aesthetics that can also show off and run code.
 They discover how to set up interactive notebooks with Pluto that will be hosted in a central repository or online via a website or with solutions like Binder.
 This has a number of advantages compared to PowerPoint or Markdown presentations: